tbreeze-zengenti/contensis-react-dev/docs/react-starter/5-routing.md

 export default staticRoutes;
 ```

+## Parameters

+## Mappers

-## Node Options
+### Node Options

 Since CRB3 Redux state no longer automatically loads node children from SiteView for performance reasons.
-To load node children to state you need to configure the nodeOptions parameter on your route.
+To load node children to state you need to configure the nodeOptions parameter on your route along with enabling the required node data in the [withEvents customNavigation](#customnavigation) object.

 Here’s an example of the options available: